Chapter 12, Part A: Opening Moves

 Elanore hefted the heavy lid of the trunk open and began sorting through several promising looking boots.
 As she placed various shoes on the wooden floor outside the trunk, she began conversing with her grandmother about the details of Edmund’s health and the illness of the children in town.
 Her grandmother listened with attention and concern.

-“Winter brings sickness almost every season,” her grandmother closed her eyes in thought.
+“Winter brings sickness almost every season.”
+Her grandmother closed her eyes in thought.
 “At least you are here now to assure us when it is something normal and when it is not.”

 There was a slight rattle as the old woman’s hands shook, unsettling the lamp she held.
 “Did she know what happened?”

 “No,” Elanore paused in her search to look back up at her grandmother.
-“I suppose only mother and the guildmaster know.”

-“Of course she wouldn’t,” Elanore shut the lid of the box abruptly in frustration.
-She had wondered how, in fact, she was supposed even ask her mother.
-This was not the sort of thing to write and ask about, knowing that any letter she sent while on her journeys was always passed around the entire family.
-As disappointed as she was, as angry as she was at her mother, she did not want to accidentally bring the rest of them into the matter.
-“And I can not ask the only other person who would know.”
+Elanore shut the lid of the box abruptly in frustration.
+It would be difficult to find out anything.
+She knew that any letter she sent while on her journeys was always passed around the entire family.
+A failed engagement was not the sort of thing one could write about and ask.
+As disappointed as she was with her mother, she did not want to accidentally bring her father and her siblings into the matter.
+“I suppose I cannot ask the only other person who would know.”

-“Edmund?”
 Mrs. Winchester started.
 “He forbade you?”

 “Not exactly,” the young lady spoke softly, twisting the cloth in her skirt slightly between her fingers.
 “Forbade is too strong a term for Edmund.
 I suppose I promised him I wouldn’t go.
-He was insistent about it, but kind.”
+He was insistent about it but kind.”

 At that admission, Elanore blushed prettily and began to absentmindedly polish one of the boots with part of her skirt.
-Mrs. Winchester’s look grew quite stern as she observed her granddaughter further.
+Mrs. Winchester’s look grew stern as she observed her granddaughter further.
 “Elanore, you do realize that you are polishing the heel of that boot with your skirt, don’t you?”

 It was fortunate that Elanore was not holding anything else in her hands to drop.
 “Grandmother!”

 “Did he kiss you?”
-The woman pressed forward.
+The woman pressed.

 “No!”
-Elanore was rather loud and vigorous in her protests.
-“Edmund would do no such thing, he merely—“ And then Elanore’s voice faded, as she suddenly recalled that there were other persons in the house.
-In fact, these persons were not merely in the house, but drawn by her raised voice, had rounded the corner of the hall to catch the last part of the conversation.
+Elanore protested vigorously.
+“Edmund would do no such thing, he merely—”And then her voice faded, as she suddenly recalled that there were other persons in the house.
+Too late, she caught the sound of steps approaching.

 As Elanore looked past her grandmother, she could see Mrs. Reyes out in the hallway, her eyes gleaming.